Price Per Person:

 There's a reason for the long lines.

 The Carnival World buffet was one of the first in Vegas to utilize the concept of food "stations," individual themed areas that diners could pick and choose from as opposed to one long buffet line starting with salads and ending with the desserts.
-These days the food station concept is just about everywhere so it doesn't seem quite as revolutionary as it may have years ago but is still successful here primarily because the have more themes than most other places do.
+These days the food station concept is everywhere so it doesn't seem quite as revolutionary as it may have years ago but is still successful here primarily because of the varied offering they have which run the gamut from made-to-order omelets to a teppanyaki grill.

 So talking strictly food, the Carnival World Buffet is a terrific choice.
-Costs ar high but it certainly isn't the most expensive buffet in town.
+Costs are high but it certainly isn't the most expensive buffet in town.
+Lunch is around $25, dinner $33, weekend brunch $32, and the aforementioned seafood add on available as a $15 upcharge for dinner only.
+There is no weekday breakfast or brunch.